 Itinerary and General Information

 March 18, 2019: Fly to Las Vegas this day, arriving before 1:00 PM.
 Drive to Furnace Creek, check-in to our hotel.
-We'll meet at 4:00 PM for to shoot sunset at Zabriskie Point.
+We'll meet at 4:00 PM for to shoot sunset at Zabriskie Point, and weather permittingl we'll be able to photograph the full moon.
 Dinner at the Inn.

 March 19, 2019: Sunrise shoot at Badwater Basin, followed by breakfast.
 Drive to The Racetrack Playa, shooting and eating lunch along the way.
-We’ll settle in to camp, and then head out onto the Playa to shoot the amazing sailing stones, staying out through sunset.
+We’ll settle in to camp, and then head out onto the Playa to shoot the amazing sailing stones, staying out through sunset and the full moon rising.
 Dinner back in camp.

-March 20, 2019: Early dawn shoot with the stars, milky way and sailing stones followed by hot breakfast in camp.
+March 20, 2019: Early dawn shoot in the moonlight and sailing stones followed by hot breakfast in camp.
 We’ll pack up our SUVs and continue our driving safari north to Eureka Dunes.
 We’ll pass by Teakettle & Crankshaft junctions, great vistas of the northern end of the valley and an abandoned gold mine.
 We’ll arrive into our camp in the early afternoon, and spend time exploring the tallest dunes in North America.
 After a sunset shoot and dinner in camp, we’ll have time to enjoy the fire and download images.